Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 <!-- - What are the risks that will make executing on this project difficult? -->

 <!-- This section should be 1-3 paragraphs long. -->
-The value this proposal brings can be summarised as follows: Substrate Interoperability.
+The value this proposal brings can be summarized as follows: Substrate Interoperability.
 This will initially consist of the ability to transfer FIL between Filecoin and Substrate based chains.
 Subsequently, with programmable contract development on FVM, it will be possible to call contracts (transfer different tokens, add any logic: e.g. transfer market deals) across chains.
 <!-- Possible risks to this include bugs in the protocol or implementation, which could result in funds lost.
 In order to mitigate this risk, it is possible to add emergency stop functionality. -->

 <!-- PoST consensus based bridge for Substrate.
 Filecoin finalization on